 Painting Letters, Writing Images

 Lucas Stolz (b.
 1985, Basel) explores the visual representation of words and their meanings by showcasing the intricate intersection of image and calligraphy.
 Currently based in Barcelona, Stolz’s work navigates the complex structures that exist between words as images and images as words.
 His artistic practice centers around the layering of motifs, symbols, and colors, ultimately creating dynamic, multi-sensory and complex works of art.
-Stolz has previously shown at Stroke Art Fair (Munich, 2022 & 2023), 22 Gallery (Munich, 2022), Open Art Group Show (2022, Barcelona), The Other Art Fair (2021), and Media Map Group Show (2012, Madrid).
-He completed his undergraduate studies in Visual Communication an der HfG Schwäbisch Gmünd in 2009 and his Postgraduate degree in Applied Illustration at IDEP Barcelona in 2010.
+Stolz has previously shown at Max54 Gallery, ARTMUC (Munich, 2024), Stroke Art Fair (Munich, 2022, 2023, 2024), 22 Gallery (Munich, 2022), Open Art Group Show (2022, Barcelona), The Other Art Fair (2021), and Media Map Group Show (2012, Madrid).
+He completed his undergraduate studies in Graphic Design at HfG Schwäbisch Gmünd in 2009 and his Postgraduate degree in Illustration at IDEP Barcelona in 2010.

 Artistic Practice